by Meleseini Lotoaniu, MVLA Scholar majoring in English at UC Davis; November 24, 2021

 In 2020, due to the COVID-19 pandemic, the prospect of internships taking place was uncertain.
 Starting that summer, MVLA Scholars introduced an Independent Study Internship Program, where Scholars were given the opportunity to create their own projects related to their academic and career goals.
 The projects were completed during the summer, with final results presented during a live Zoom presentation.
 Twelve independent projects internships were approved in 2020.

 The Supplemental Scholarship program continued in 2021, funding a combination of regular internships and independent study internships.
-Scholars participated in a variety of internship programs, including NurLabs and Intego Sports.
-For independent study projects, Scholars covered a variety of topics, including the immigration crisis on the southern border.
+Scholars participated in various internship programs, including NurLabs and Intego Sports.
+For independent study projects, Scholars covered various topics, including the immigration crisis on the southern border.
 Twenty-two internships were funded through the Supplemental Scholarship Program.

 The MVLA Scholars Program intends to continue the Supplemental Scholarship Program due to its huge success in enabling valuable, career-enhancing internship experiences for Scholars, ensuring they are prepared for a full-time position upon graduation.